Blooym/KikoGuide/README.md

 Kiko Guide is a plugin written for the [Dalamud](https://github.com/goatcorp/Dalamud) framework which allows players to easily access guides to in-game duty content.

 Features
-- Can automatically open when entering a supported duty
+- Automatically open the duty guide upon entering it.
-- Tables of key mechanics each boss, with categories that can be easily hidden.
+- Lists of all key boss mechanics with configurable visability
-- A "shortened strategy" mode, making all guides essentially a TL:DR of the fight.
+- Shortened strategy mode for at a glance viewing
-- Plugin & Guide localization support
+- Full localization support
-- Localizations & Guides update independantly of the core plugin.
+- Self updating guides independant of plugin feature updates¹

+¹ Some guides may require a plugin update to view if they have significant changes

 ## Installing
-Currently, it is not recommended you install Kiko Guide as it has not been merged into the DalamudPlugins official repository.
+Kiko Guide will hopefully be available for download through the official DalamudPlugins repository in the near-feature.

-If you still wish to install the plugin anyway (and this should only be for testing purposes) then add the following link to your 3rd-party repositories in the Dalamud settings.
+Until then, if you really wish to install a developer preview release of the plugin, you can add the following repository URL to your 3rd-party repositories `(Dalamud Plugins -> Settings -> Experimental -> Custom Plugin Repositories)`

 ```
 https://raw.githubusercontent.com/BitsOfAByte/KikoGuide/main/repo.json
 ```

 ## Contributing
-If you want to learn more about contributing to Kiko Guide, please review the contributing file which can be found [here](CONTRIBUTING.md).
+There are many ways to help contribute to Kiko Guide, it is highly recommended if you wish to make localization, guide and/or code changes that you view the [contributing guide](CONTRIBUTING.md) first.

+If you wish to make feature requests, bug reports, guide ammendment requests then you can do so by using one of the templates when making a [New Issue](https://github.com/BitsOfAByte/KikoGuide/issues/new) .